ShadyF/k8s-homelab/docs/miscellaneous/tips_and_tricks.md

 title: Tips and Tricks
 ---

-Here are some useful tips and tricks that might be of use.
+Here are some tips and tricks that might be of use.

 ### Change kubectl context